Learn Python with Talk Python's 270 hours of courses

 26:22 Yeah.

-26:24 I think this even wins by being more explicit even right.
+26:22 But I think this even wins by being more explicit even, right?

 26:27 By having an object then to test against.

-26:29 Yeah.
-So one example of a standard library is the config parser has an underscore unset as a global variable and that's its sentinel value.
+26:29 So one example of a standard library is the config parser has a underscore unset as a global variable

-26:38 BZ2 has the underscore sentinel to just call out the pattern directly there.
+26:38 BZ2 has the underscore sentinel to just call out the pattern directly there and so on.

-26:45 My favorite one out of this actually is a variation is this null object pattern.
+26:45 My favorite one out of this actually is a variation is this, this null object pattern.

 27:05 Right.